KCL-Planning/ROSPlan/_tutorials/tutorial_09.md

 An array of *KnowledgeItem* messages are included as request data, and the response data will return a corresponding Boolean array describing which KnowledgeItems are true in the current state.
 The KnowledgeItem message type is described fully in the documentation, and represents either:

-- the existence of an objec instance
+- the existence of an object instance
 - a PDDL proposition, e.g. *(robot_at kenny wp0)*
 - an equality on a PDDL function, e.g. *(= (energy kenny) 120)*
 - an inequality between two expressions, e.g. *(> 10 (+ 5 (energy kenny)))*